ieepirzy/ronti/README.md

 # rönti

+> Canonical name is `rönti`, but to support a wide range of keyboards all commands use and reference `ronti`

 System-wide pip install audit logger with OSV vulnerability scanning.
 Intercepts every `pip install`, logs it to a local SQLite database, and alerts on known vulnerabilities at install time.